ton-community/ton-docs/docs/develop/dapps/ton-connect/transactions.md

   ...
 ```

-The purpose of returning BOC of sent transaction is to track it.
+The purpose of returning BOC of the sent transaction is to track it.

 ## Transfer with comment, contract deployment